jonshaw199/af1/README.md

 When creating new state entities, setup, loop, serialization/deserialization, and other behavior from `Base` can be overridden as necessary.

-This is the most trivial example:
+This is a trivial example:

 ```
 #include <Arduino.h>